Willow ptarmigan: Description

-The willow ptarmigan can be distinguished from the closely related rock ptarmigan (Lagopus muta) by its larger size and thicker bill and by the fact that it is not generally found above the tree line while the rock ptarmigan prefers more elevated, barren habitat.
-The summer plumage is browner and in the winter, the male willow ptarmigan lacks the rock ptarmigan's black stripe between the eyes and bill.
-The white-tailed ptarmigan (Lagopus leucura) in North America is smaller, has a white tail and finely-barred greyer plumage and lives permanently above the tree line.
+The willow ptarmigan can be distinguished from the closely related rock ptarmigan (L. muta) by its larger size and thicker bill and because it is not generally found above the tree line, while the rock ptarmigan prefers more elevated, barren habitat.
+The summer plumage is browner, and in the winter, the male willow ptarmigan lacks the rock ptarmigan's black stripe between the eyes and bill.
+The white-tailed ptarmigan (L. leucura) in North America is smaller, has a white tail and finely-barred greyer plumage, and lives permanently above the tree line.
 The distinctive red grouse of the British Isles was once considered to be a subspecies.
 This moorland bird is reddish brown all over, except for its white feet.

 The voice is low-pitched and guttural and includes chuckles, repeated clucking sounds, and expostulations.
 When displaying, the male makes rattles and barking noises.